This post will look at how to play hide and seek with dogs.

 Other Games to Play With Your Dog

 There are lots of games your dog will enjoy playing with their humans, such as tug of war, agility exercises and ones involving nose-work.
-Check out our article on games to play with your dog in the house for more ideas.
+Check out our article on games to play with your dog inside for more ideas.

-Most dogs enjoy playing hide and seek and learn this game quickly.
+Most dogs enjoy playing hide and seek as a form of dog exercise and learn this game quickly.
 With some training, patience and practice, you can have great fun knowing your dog is getting mentally challenged.
 Letting your pup locate you with his nose is very stimulating.
-Besides, what’s better than playing games that your dog loves to strengthen your bond.
+Besides, what’s better than playing games that your dog loves to strengthen your bond?
+This page is a great guide to help build trust with your dog so they like you even more.

 Teaching your dog new things can be challenging and requires patience, plus the odd treat.
 However, I’m sure that every effort you put into making him understand how to play hide and seek will be worth it!
 There are also hide and seek toys for dogs available online.
 Once he masters this game you can do something fun with him even on rainy days when you can only go out for a quick potty break.